-- We have fulfilled our responsibilities, as set out in the terms of the audit engagement letter dated December 17, 2018, for the preparation and fair presentation of the financial statements in accordance with U.S. GAAP.
-The financial statements include all properly classified funds and other financial information of the primary government and all component units required by generally accepted accounting principles to be included in the financial reporting entity. - 2.
-We acknowledge and have fulfilled our responsibility for the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error. - 3.
+- We have fulfilled our responsibilities, as set out in the terms of the audit engagement letter dated July 22, 2020, for the preparation and fair presentation of the financial statements in accordance with U.S. GAAP.
+The financial statements include all properly classified funds and other financial information of the primary government and all component units required by generally accepted accounting principles to be included in the financial reporting entity. - We acknowledge and have fulfilled our responsibility for the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error. - 3.
 We acknowledge our responsibility for the design, implementation, and maintenance of internal control to prevent and detect fraud. - 4.
-Significant assumptions used by us in making accounting estimates, including those measured at fair value, are reasonable.
+Significant assumptions used by us in making accounting estimates, including those measured at fair value, are reasonable. - Significant estimates have been appropriately accounted for and disclosed in accordance with the requirements of U.S. GAAP.
+Significant estimates are estimates at the financial statement date that could change materially within the next year. - 6.
+Related party relationships and transactions, including, but not limited to, revenues, expenditures/expenses, loans, transfers, leasing arrangements, and guarantees, and amounts receivable from or payable to related parties have been appropriately accounted for and disclosed in accordance with the requirements of U.S. GAAP.